mekkablue/Glyphs-Scripts/README.md

 * **Baseline Wiggle:** Creates a pos feature that randomly displaces the glyphs while you type.
 * **Stitcher:** In selected glyphs, the Stitcher inserts components on your paths at fixed intervals.
 Useful for turning open paths (monolines) into dotted lines.
 Use an anchor called 'origin' for determining the component position in stitched letters. *Needs Vanilla.*

+## Features
+* **Build ccmp:** Builds a Latin ccmp feature, based on the presence of i and j, and also tries to create dotlessi and dotlessj, if they are not present in the font.
+* **Build positional calt feature:** Looks for .init, .medi, .fina, and .isol glyphs, and injects positional substitution code into your calt feature.
+If run again, will update its class and feature code.
+* **Floating Features:** Floating palettes for activating and deactivating OT features.
+Same functionality as the pop-up menu. *Needs Vanilla.*
+* **Make OT Class from selected glyphs:** GUI for creating a new OT class with the selected glyphs. *Needs Vanilla.*
+* **Refresh Features without Reordering:** Goes through the existing features in the font and refreshes each one of them.
+Does neither add nor reorder features.
+* * **Stylistic Sets > Synchronize ssXX glyphs:** Creates missing ssXX glyphs so that you have synchronous groups of ssXX glyphs.
+E.g. you have *a.ss01 b.ss01 c.ss01 a.ss02 c.ss02* --> the script creates *b.ss02*
+* * **Stylistic Sets > Create ssXX from layer:** Takes the current layer and copies it to the primary layer of a new .ssXX glyph.
+* * **Stylistic Sets > Create pseudorandom calt feature:** Creates pseudorandom calt (contextual alternatives) feature based on number of existing ssXX glyphs in the font.
+Update: now includes the default class in the rotation algorithm.

 ## Glyph Names
 * **Check glyph names:** Checks all available glyph names for illegal characters.
 * **Lowercase:** Turns the names of selected glyphs lowercase.